joyceyeung1221/ToyBlockFactory/README.md

 As the domain is relatively simple, thus, I also completed one of the customizations suggested in the respository - **Loading from CSV File**.

-User can input their order/s through recording order/s in a CSV file in a specific format.
-If file and data are processed successfully, an invoice report will be output as a CSV file by the application.
+The user can input their order/s through recording order/s in a CSV file in a specific format.
+If the file and data are processed successfully, an invoice report will be output as a CSV file by the application.

 ### Why I did it
 This kata was initially chosen for practicing the use of the following concepts in design and development, but I later decided to also use it in my first quorum review presentation.